Claudia Cohen: Early life and education

 Claudia Cohen was born to a Jewish family, the daughter of Harriet (née Brandwein) and businessman Robert B. Cohen, the founder of Hudson News and the president of the Hudson County News Company, a magazine wholesaler.
-She grew up in Englewood, New Jersey, and attended the Dwight School for Girls (now the Dwight-Englewood School) and the University of Pennsylvania.
+She grew up in Englewood, New Jersey, and attended the Dwight School for Girls (now the Dwight-Englewood School) and the University of Pennsylvania where she studied communications.

 Journalism career

 In 1977, she joined the New York Post as a reporter for its fledgling gossip column Page Six.
 She succeeded Neal Travis as editor of Page Six in 1978.
 Noted for going for the jugular, and creating a column with savvy and a sharp edge, Cohen is credited with putting Page Six on the map.
-Cohen left the Post in 1980 to start her own short-lived gossip column, I, Claudia (a play on words of the book title I, Claudius) at a rival newspaper, the New York Daily News.
+Cohen left the Post in 1980 to start her own short-lived gossip column, I, Claudia (a play on the book title I, Claudius) at a rival newspaper, the New York Daily News.
 While that column was not a success, it did maintain Cohen's profile.
 Cohen was a regular on Live with Regis and Kelly and an active member of the Manhattan and Hamptons social scene.